 This 12-month program consists of seminars, hands-on training and online simulations that allow new nurses to gain additional knowledge and training beyond what they would learn in a standard orientation program.
-This empowers them to continue their professional development while gaining on-the-job experience.
+Our program empowers new nurses to continue their professional development while gaining on-the-job experience.

 - Nurse must have graduated from an accredited nursing school and have less than six months experience as a registered nurse (RN).

 - Nurse must have RN licensure or a permit to work as a graduate nurse pending licensure with the state of Missouri.